ThiDurante/TrybeSmith/README.md

 ## Screenshots

 I user a pattern for commits that makes them easily readable and faster to understand changes that were made!
+[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 These are the commits I made while developing the project: